andy-hanson/noze/doc/future.md

 Although vats have separate garbage collection, they do not have segregated memory -- they can all look at objects the others have allocated.
 Vats communicate using `sendable` things like interfaces and futures.
 This means that we'll have to use a non-moving garbage collector, as garbage collection in one vat shouldn't prevent other vats from proceeding.

-Vats allow you to have realtime requirements without having to write your entire program in a constrained way.
+Vats allow you to have realtime requirements on parts of a program without having to write your entire program in a constrained way.
 If you have a high-priority task, you can put it in its own vat.
 This guarantees it:

 * A minimum number of threads, to ensure that this vat is always able to run.
-* Since it has its own collection of tasks, it won't be pre-empted by anything else.
+* Since it has its own collection of tasks, it won't be preempted by anything else.
 * Since it has its own garbage collector, it will only pay for what it allocates.
 It may also be `nogc` ensuring that its tasks are never blocked by garbage collection.

+Note, the minimum number of threads won't work on single-processor systems.
+Guaranteeing a certain share of time on a single-processor system would still be possible using interrupts, so it could be specified as fractions of a thread.

 ## I/O